 Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

-We check the weather forecast and it is windy and showery.
-We contemplate staying put and using our spare day here: the warm cosy hut is appealing after our long wet day yesterday.
-But the forecast is for worsening weather tomorrow, so we decide to move on.
-That proves to be a good decision.
+The weather forecast is windy and wet.
+Staying put and using a spare day e is an option: the warm cosy hut is appealing after the long wet day yesterday.
+But the forecast is for worsening weather tomorrow, so moving on makes sense; it proves to be a good decision.

-The day begins with a steep ascent behind the huts.
+The day begins with a steep ascent behind the huts (an alternate lower route around the hill is possible, but you’ll miss out on views).

-Glimpses of snow ahead: I hope we walk over some today!
+Glimpses of snow ahead: you’ll walk over some today!

-You can walk around the mountain behind the hut but we decide to climb it, and the views are worth it.
-Hellisvisyl snaking across the plain.
+You can walk around the mountain behind the hut but we recommend that you climb it for the views, here Hellisvisyl snaking across the plain.

 Oh wow.
 Descending down the other side with a view over Löðmundarvatyn.

 Skirting the lake.
-The rotor gusts are insane, almost strong enough to knock us over.
+The rotor gusts are insane, almost strong enough to knock you over.

 Frog Orchid (Dactylorhiza viride)